jorgetutor/jorgetutor-web/content/en/post/acceptance-criteria-a-tool-for-clarity-or-an-excuse-for-failure.md

 *On a regular work inspection, a few days before the sprint ends:*

-- *"It doesn’t work as expected."* - The QA team rejects a feature.
+- *"It doesn’t work."* - The QA team rejects a feature.
 - *"It works fine; that part wasn’t specified."* - The developer replies.
 - *"The feature doesn’t work like the user expected."* - The product owner adds
 - *"But, it meets the acceptance criteria!"* - The developer frowns.